 As part of Hisense's marketing team, you are tasked with creating an email campaign specifically for customers who have previously expressed interest in TVs.
 Using the customer records database, write an SQL query that will select all customers whose interest contains the word "TV".

-is used to combine the output of multiple statements into one big result!
+UNION do in a SQL query?UNION is used to combine the output of multiple SELECT statements into one big result!

 "